-Symptoms of Arthritis in the Neck
+Symptoms of arthritis in the neck

-In addition to the discomfort of mechanical symptoms, arthritis in the neck can also lead to neurological symptoms.
-If the cartilage deteriorates to the point that vertebrae rub against one another, bone spurs, or osteophytes, can form and compress a nearby spinal nerve root or the spinal cord.
+In addition to the discomfort of mechanical symptoms like joint stiffness and limited mobility, arthritis in the neck can lead to neurological symptoms.
+If the cartilage wears down to the point that vertebrae rub against one another, bone spurs, or osteophytes, can form and compress a nearby spinal nerve root or the spinal cord.

 - Muscle weakness

-Treatments for Osteoarthritis
+Treatments for osteoarthritis